davittatenkohayrapetyan/spring-ai-poc/EXAMPLES.md

 ### Invalid Responses

 If responses don't make sense:
-- Verify your Anthropic API key is valid
+- Verify the Ollama service is healthy (`curl http://localhost:11434/api/version`)
 - Check the question is clear and specific
 - Review the SpaceX API data availability